 7. You have to justify your actions.

 This is a minor form of retaliation and is often less intentional.
-It is when you don't do something you know you should and then you provide self-serving reasons why this is okay.
-You didn't come home at the time you said you would but it's okay because you're an adult and you're entitled to some fun.
+It's when you don't do something you know you should and then you provide self-serving reasons why it's okay.
+You didn't come home at the time you said you would, but it's okay because you're an adult and you're entitled to some fun.
 Besides, your partner spent the weekend at her mother's and you had to do everything at home.

-Focusing solely on what your partner is doing wrong but is relatively easy to do.
-You have input into what is going on and while blaming your partner may feel good, it won't lead to a happy, healthy marriage.
-It also puts the emphasis on the negative, which is what you don't have instead of what you do.
+Focusing solely on what your partner is doing wrong is relatively easy to do.
+While blaming your partner may feel good, it won't lead to a happy, healthy marriage.
+It also puts the emphasis on the negative aspects of your relationship.

 9. You tried to rewrite history.

-A common result when you focus on the negatives in the relationship.
-If you are unhappy in your relationship and when you can convince yourself that it was never good, the two of you were wrong from the start and you never loved each other.
+This is a common result when you focus on the negatives in the relationship.
+If you're unhappy in your relationship, you can convince yourself that it was never good and that the two of you were wrong from the start and never loved each other.
 You will then act on these beliefs and make your relationship worse.

 10. There are feelings of neglect.

-The most common, and the most insidious, damaging feeling in a relationship.
+This is the most common and the most insidious, damaging feeling in a relationship.
 Letting the day-to-day routine take over and being too tired to spend quality time with each other is often the beginning of the end.
-You show your priorities by how you spend your time and if you aren't taking care of your marriage, how can you expect it to survive.
+You show your priorities by how you spend your time, and if you aren't taking care of your marriage, how can you expect it to survive?